tauasa/t2g/README.md

-# T2G
+# T2G (Tee-2-Green)

-T2G is a HATEOAS REST service for tracking golf scores.
+A HATEOAS REST service for tracking golf scores.
 Built with Spring Boot and Spring JPA.

-### Golf Score Tracker (WIP)
+### Golf Score Tracker
 Tracks the following data points for each hole:
 * Strokes
 * Fairways